MetOffice/simulation-systems/source/WorkingPractices/macros.rst

 .. tip::

     The wrapper script will read the ``dependencies.sh`` file in your LFRic Apps working copy and will checkout a temporary copy of the LFRic Core source if required.
-Certain macro chains may make changes to the apps in Core - if you are expecting this be sure to commit these changes back to the branch.
+Some Core metadata changes will also modify the Core rose apps.
+In this case make to also commit these changes back to the core branch.

 To add upgrade macros to LFRic the following steps can be followed:

 1. Checkout an LFRic Apps working copy and update the core source in ``dependencies.sh`` if required.
 2. Add your upgrade macros.
 These **must** be added to the versions.py file associated with the metadata they are changing.
 3. Run the Upgrade Macro script - this **must** be done in a test branch.
-This is located in the `SimSys_Scripts github repo <https://github.com/MetOffice/SimSys_Scripts>`_ (at meto a clone is available in $UMDIR/SimSys_Scripts).
+This is located in the `SimSys_Scripts github repo <https://github.com/MetOffice/SimSys_Scripts>`_ (at meto an up to date clone is available in $UMDIR/SimSys_Scripts).
 The syntax for running is:

 .. code-block::

     SimSys_Scripts/lfric_macros/apply_macros.py vnXX.Y_tTTTT -a Apps -c Core -j Jules

 The Apps, Core and Jules options are paths to sources for each of these.
 Apps will default to the present location (so it is recommended to launch from an Apps working copy).
-Core and Jules will default to reading the ``dependencies.sh`` if not provided.
+Core and Jules will default to reading the ``dependencies.sh`` file in the Apps source if not provided.

 .. tip::